mollihua/MD_simulations_build_system/README.md

 # gene-molsys
-Python script to generate a cubic molecular system that contains a homogenously distributed molecular species surrounding a protein solute.
+Python scripts to generate a cubic molecular system that contains a homogenously distributed molecular species surrounding a protein solute.

 For example: